firefly-zero/docs.fireflyzero.com/content/dev/debugging.md

 ## 🐌 Monitoring performance

-Run `firefly_cli monitor` to launch a dashboard showing the runtime stats for a running app.
+Run `firefly_cli runtime monitor` to launch a dashboard showing the runtime stats for a running app.
 It looks something like this:

 ```text
  ┌╴cpu╶───────────────┐ ┌╴memory╶────────────┐